2005 Men's Hockey Junior World Cup

-The 2005 Men's Hockey Junior World Cup was the eighth edition of the men's Hockey Junior World Cup, the quadrennial world championship for men's national under-21 national field hockey teams organized by the International Hockey Federation.
+The 2005 Men's Hockey Junior World Cup was the eighth edition of the Men's Hockey Junior World Cup, the quadrennial world championship for men's national under-21 national field hockey teams organized by the International Hockey Federation.
 It was held from 29 June to 10 July 2005 in Rotterdam, Netherlands.

-Results
+Argentina won their first title by defeating Australia 2–1 in the final.
+Spain won the bronze medal by defeating the defending champions India 6–5 after penalty strokes after the match finished 1–1 after extra time.